Email marketing is not dead, actually it is still one of the best ways to find new customers, make more sales, or create a tribe of loyal followers.

 Your intention is not to copy or mimic your competitor’s practices but to make sure that you are ahead of them.

 Don’t try to hide the unsubscribe button believing that this will keep someone on your list.
 It’s better to have them unsubscribed rather than have you on their spam list.

 14. Create a content marketing strategy for your email marketing campaigns

-In simple words make a plan on what type content you will send out in the next few months and ensure that it has a purpose and meaning, you can also use some of the content marketing tips to make your content more interesting for your subscribers.
+In simple words make a plan on what type of content you will send out in the next few months and ensure that it has a purpose and meaning.
+You can also use some of the content marketing tips to make your content more interesting for your subscribers.

 Maybe you don’t have the means to do this kind of analysis but if you get to know your list better, you will also understand your customers and niche.

-16. Include your social media profiles in the email as well
+16. Include your social media profiles in your emails

 Most common email marketing mistakes made by small business owners